 Triggering a Custom Build

-A build configuration usually has build triggers configured which automatically start a new build each time the conditions are met, like scheduled time, or detection of VCS changes, and so on.
+A build configuration usually has build triggers configured which automatically start a new build each time the conditions are met, like scheduled time or detection of VCS changes.

 Besides triggering a build automatically, TeamCity allows you to run a build manually whenever you need, and customize this build by adding properties, using specific changes, running the build on a specific agent, and so on.